-If you’ve heard anything about writing citations for a book, then chances are you’re probably extremely confused about what to do.
+If you’ve heard anything about citing sources for a book, then chances are you’re probably extremely confused about what to do.

 That’s because there are so many different ways to write citations—from APA to MLA to the Chicago Manual of Style (CMS).